clc3-CloudComputing/jku-ws23/2 Continuous Integration/exercise 2.1/README.md

 # Controls when the workflow will run
 on:
-  # Triggers the workflow on push or pull request events but only for the master branch
+  # Triggers the workflow on push or pull request events but only for the main branch
   push:
     branches: [ main ]
   pull_request: